What Are ECQs?

 So how can candidates ensure that they’re meeting ECQ requirements?
 They can check that their professional development activities are aligned with growth in each ECQ.

-GovLoop’s 2020 NextGen Government Training Summit, taking place virtually on August 19-20,2020, offers the chance to do exactly that.
-With breakout sessions intentionally mapped to each of the five ECQs, NextGen will be an efficient and effective way to gain relevant, resume-enhancing experience.
-Day one, for example, features a breakout session centered around mindful leadership that can help attendees grow in the ‘Leading People’ ECQ; an example from day two is the project management best practices workshop that offers development in the ‘Results Driven’ ECQ.
+Both of the 2022 NextGen Government Training Summits will offer the chance to do exactly that.
+With breakout sessions intentionally mapped to each of the five ECQs, the Summits will be an efficient and effective way to gain relevant, resume-enhancing experience.
+You may attend a breakout session centered around mindful leadership that can help attendees grow in the ‘Leading People’ ECQ.
+Or you might opt to participate in a project management best practices session that offers development in the ‘Results Driven’ ECQ.

 You’ll also be mailed your NextGen Workbook which is organized by ECQ and contains in-depth materials and worksheets aligned to each of the five ECQs.

-Whether you’re currently a member of the SES, hopes to be one day or simply wants to work on their leadership skills, the NextGen Summit will be a great place to learn, grow, connect with peers and build a history of ECQ-relevant training.
+Whether you’re currently a member of the SES, hopes to be one day or simply want to work on your leadership skills, the NextGen Summits will be a great place to learn, grow, connect with peers and build a history of ECQ-relevant training.